hackclub/hackclub/workshops/scrapbook_css/README.md

 }
 ```

-In between the two curly braces we can type stuff that changes what all the elements with the class: header-title-name have.
+In between the two curly braces, we can type stuff that changes what all the elements with the class: header-title-name have.
 Inside of this, let’s ask the web browser to add our animation to the element.
 We can do this by adding this:

 ```css
 animation: rainbow 5s infinite;